ronsos/CarND-PID-Control-Project/writeup.md

 `throttle = gain * (desired_speed - speed)`

-This implementation worked very well for keeping the speed very close to the target speed.
+This implementation worked very well for keeping the speed consistent.
+It remained close to, but slightly less than, the target speed.
 A more sophisticated controller was not needed.

 ### Gain Tuning
 For the speed controller, a proportional gain of 0.5 was used.